ttswap/ttswap-doc/docs/README.md

     type: features
     features:
       -
-        title: Stable Pricing, No Slippage Worries
-        icon: 🌐
-        details: With TTSWAP, small trades won’t suffer from price swings.
-What you see is what you get — making your trading experience more predictable and controlled.
-      -
         title: Shared Liquidity Across All Tokens, Freer Trading
         icon: 💧
         details: No need to create individual trading pairs or worry about “low liquidity.”
 TTSWAP enables all pairs to share a unified super pool for the same token, resulting in faster and smoother trades.